dgaydukov/cert-spring5/files/spring5.md

 14:38:54.103 [main] DEBUG org.springframework.jdbc.datasource.SimpleDriverDataSource - Creating new JDBC Driver Connection to [jdbc:mysql://localhost:3306/spring5]
 deleteById(28) => true
 ```

+DriverManagerDataSource — Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
+SimpleDriverDataSource — Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.

 `SimpleDriverDataSource` - is not pooled, so you can use it only for testing purpose.
 Although you can write your own implementation of `RowMapper` for each entity, if you db columns correspond to your model, you can